-For Further Information: Contact case Planner Danny Thai at (510) 238-3584 or

-dthai@oaklandnet.com

-SUMMARY

-The project applicant (Extenet Systems) is proposing to install a wireless telecommunication facility on a PG&E utility pole located in the public right-of-way near 1707 28th Ave.
-The project involves installation of one canister antenna and the replacement of an existing 43' tall wood utility pole with a 47' tall wood utility pole.
-The installation of one canister antenna would measure 23.5" long and 7.9" in diameter at the height of 23'-2" and two radio units (7.9" tall, 7.9" wide and 3.9" depth) mounted at the height of 10'-6" and 13'-11" above ground.
+The project applicant (Extenet Systems) is proposing to install a wireless telecommunication facility on a PG&E utility pole located in the public right-of-way near 2481 67th Avenue.
+The project involves installation of one canister antenna on a proposed 43' tall wood utility pole to replace an existing 37' tall wood utility pole.
+The installation of one canister antenna would measure 23.5" long and 7.9" in diameter at the height of 18' and two radio units (7.9" tall, 7.9" wide and 3.9" depth) mounted at the height of 10'-6" and 13'-11" above ground.
 The proposed antenna and associated related equipment are compatible with the PG&E utility pole.
-The proposed antenna would be extended toward the street and painted matte silver.
-As a result, the proposed telecommunications facility is an appropriate location and would not significantly increase negative visual impacts to adjacent neighboring residential properties.
+The proposed antenna would be extended toward the street and painted matte silver to match the surroundings.
+As a result, the proposed telecommunications facility is at an appropriate location and would not significantly increase negative visual impacts to adjacent neighboring residential properties.
 The project meets all the required findings for approval of the project.
-Staff recommends approval, subject to the conditions described in this report.
+Therefore, staff recommends approval, subject to the conditions described in this report.

 CITY OF OAKLAND PLANNING COMMISSION